luijkr/blog/_posts/2023-10-09-ask-databricks-unity-catalog.md

 ## 🏠 Governance with Generative AI Models

-Tracking ML models using Unity Catalog is already possible.
+[Tracking ML models using Unity Catalog](https://docs.databricks.com/en/mlflow/models-in-uc.html){:target="_blank"} is already possible.
 Data lineage concerns are even more importent with Large Language Models and generative AI.
 Unity Catalog creates insight into the entire data lineage for these models, ensuring compliance with evolving regulations.

 ## 📈 Delta Live Tables Integration